Belvedere, London: Motoring

-Driving test statistics from the DVSA between 2022 and 2023 showed that Belvedere test centre had the second lowest pass rate in Great Britain, with nearby Erith having the lowest pass rate in that period.
+Driving test statistics from the Driver & Vehicle Standards Agency for the year 2013-14 showed that Belvedere test centre had the lowest pass rate in Great Britain.
+Between 2022 and 2023 Belvedere test centre had the second lowest pass rate in the country, with nearby Erith having the lowest pass rate in that period.

 The proposed Belvedere Crossing across the River Thames would be either a bridge or tunnel between Belvedere and Rainham.

 Geography

 Belvedere borders the River Thames to the north, Erith to the north east and east, Northumberland Heath to the south east and south, West Heath to the south west, Abbey Wood to the west and Thamesmead to the north west.